sudreg/ng2-calendar-np/README.md

 * feature enhancements
 * documentation

-please send me email to #`sudarshan.reg AT gmail.com`# with your github id  if you face any issues.
+please send me email to 'sudarshan.reg@gmail.com' with your github id  if you face any issues.

 ## Contributors are welcomed
 This module is only improved and maintained by contributors like you;